HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/DXSearch/How_to_DX_Search_and_Search_Center.md

 2. Open the Portal Administration Page and then to ***Search***

-3. Click to ***Search Collections*** and monitor the results.
+3. Click on ***Search Collections*** and monitor the results.
 Do you see Documents already listed?

     ![Properties Sections](./images/collections_overview.png)
     *(In this sample you can see that the Default Search Collection has already 465 documents and the JCRCollection1 has 1689 documents indexed.)*

-4. Click to ***Default Search Collection***.
+4. Click on ***Default Search Collection***.

     You will find two Content Sources with the name ***WCM Content Source*** and ***Portal Content Source***.
 For both, options exist to configure the content sources and to start/stop the crawler.
-Because earlier a new WCM Document was created under the WCM Content Source, it is now required to update the index of that collection.
-This can be down by clicking to the ***Start Crawler WCM Content Source*** icon.
+Because you created a new WCM Document under the WCM Content Source, it is now required to update the index of that collection.
+This can be down by clicking on the ***Start Crawler WCM Content Source*** icon.
 After clicking to the button, check the status.
-Before you click to the icon, you will see the status ***idle***.
+Before you click on the icon, you will see the status ***idle***.
 Once the button is clicked the status will change to ***Running***.
-By clicking to the ***Refresh*** icon it can be verified, when the crawler gets finished and the status get back then to ***idle*** again.
-If metadata information of documents are changed, it might be require to regather all documents.
+By clicking on the ***Refresh*** icon it can be verified, when the crawler finishes and the status returns to ***idle*** again.
+If metadata information of documents are changed, it might be required to regather all documents.
 There is a seperate button named ***regather all content from Content Source*** available that can be used to index all documents of that specified content source, again.

     ![Properties Sections](./images/collections_configure_content_sources.png)

-    In the ***Documents*** column of the table the new number, or number of changed documents can be found.
-It maybe still show up a number of 0 in the column, if the crawler has not run yet.
-With the start of the crawler you may also see then that the number then increase to 1 for that new created WCM document that was created in [Part 2](#part2).
+    In the ***Documents*** column of the table, the new number, or number of changed documents can be found.
+It may still show 0 in the column, if the crawler has not run yet.
+With the start of the crawler you may see then that the number increases to 1 due to the WCM document that was created in [Part 2](#part2).
 Make sure that the new document is already crawled by clicking the ***start Crawler*** button at minimum once.

-### Part 8 - Use the Search Center to search for the own created Document {#part8}
+### Part 8 - Use the Search Center to search for the newly created Document {#part8}

 1. In the Portal Administration Page go back to ***Manage Search***.